snnoXy/Throwback_App/README.md

  All the data is stored on Firebase.

-In the made of this application these technologies was used:
+The following technologies were used in the production of this application :
 - Firebase Authentication
 - Firebase Storage
 - Firebase Firestore